flowchart LR

 |---|---|---|

-| 1 | Determine the use of the information | Selection?
+| 1 | Determine the use | Selection?
 Training?
 Compensation?
-Each use needs different detail |
+Each needs different detail |

-| 2 | Review background information | Existing organisation chart, process flow, prior job descriptions |
+| 2 | Review background | Existing chart, process flow, prior job descriptions |

-| 3 | Select representative jobs to analyse | A sample, where total coverage is impractical |
+| 3 | Select representative jobs | A sample where total coverage is impractical |

-| 4 | Collect job analysis data | Using the methods listed below |
+| 4 | Collect job analysis data | Using the methods below |

-| 5 | Verify the information with the job-holder and supervisor | Reduces bias and error |
+| 5 | Verify with the job-holder and supervisor | Reduces bias and error |

-| 6 | Develop the job description and job specification | The two final documents |
+| 6 | Develop job description and specification | The two final documents |

-5.2.3 Methods of Collecting Job Analysis Data
+6.3.3 Six Methods of Collecting Job Analysis Data

 | Method | How it works | Best for |